 The Youth IAG currently exists for those living or working in Southampton and on the Isle Of Wight only.

 This is a volunteer group for those aged 14 to 25 which enables you to be involved in reviewing, challenging and scrutinising our work.
 You don't need any qualifications or experience, and we just ask that you help by providing your opinions and insight six times a year when the group meets.
 Sometimes, the nature of policing may mean we need to ask you for help outside of normal hours.

-In return, we will pay your travel expenses, offer you the opportunity to join us on patrol as an observer, provide you with opportunities to develop your skills, represent yours and others views and opinions, and give you a first-hand insight into policing, investigations and our work with the local community.
+In return, we will pay your travel expenses, offer you the chance to join us on patrol as an observer, provide you with opportunities to develop your skills, represent your and others' views and opinions, and give you a first-hand insight into policing, investigations and our work with the local community.